mwarning/trigger/docs/documentation.md

 ## SSH Key Registration

-SSH Public Keys can be send to an IP address (like `192.168.1.1:3333`) to be registered.
-A simple example to collect keys using netcat: `nc -k -l 3333 -c 'cat >> ssh_keys.txt; echo "Your key was received";'`
+SSH Public Keys can be send to an IP address and port (e.g. `192.168.1.1:3333`) to be registered.
+There is a field and button in the SSH Key Managment for that.
+A simple example to collect keys using netcat: `nc -k -l 3333 -c 'cat >> ssh_keys.txt; echo "Your key was received!";'`

+## Import Link As QR-Code

+Instead QR-Code imports from another Trigger app, you can import simple links like `https://example.com/open?pass=secret` as QR-Code to create a simple HTTPS based door setup.
+Links starting with `ssl://` or `tcp://` will be used for MQTT and 'ssh://' for SSH based door setups.

 ## Build Trigger from Sources